theam/guides/quality-assurance/README.md

 By having an onboarding document to which we can refer to, we could reduce the dedicated time required for knowledge transfer.

 ## What we do

-To create an onboarding document in which new joiners are able to easily find information about:
+We have an onboarding document in which new joiners are able to easily find information about:

 - Requesting access to required infrastructure and applications
 - Setting up their laptops for development